nathan-smeal/cs7641/lessons/ml_p3_lesson_03_game_theory.md

 *And B must consider the worst-case counter strategy by A.* B is trying to minimize the maximum value A can get, where the maximum value comes form the strategy that A selects after B. (**Minimax**)

 In the above case, the strategy for A will end at the second row and that for B will end at the second column.
 The value of the game becomes 3.
+(If A and B try to do the rational thing)

 ### Fundamental Result

 In a 2-player zero-sum deterministic game of perfect information.
 Minimax = Maxmini, and there always exists an **optimal pure strategy** for each player.
+(Pure strategy because it is deterministic and perfect info)

 * Assumption: agents are rational.
 They are always trying to maximize their rewards and assuming everyone else is doing the same thing and assuming that everyone else is assuming the the same thing.

-## Game Tree
+## Game Tree (relaxes deterministic req)

 2-player zero-sum **non-deterministic** game of perfect information.